Salespeople are always in a hurry to sell. Well, everyone wants the applause and incentives that are given when the sales quotas are achieved.

 - If they’ve written any blogs, then speak about the things you liked in the blogs

 Validate the information you’ve researched about the prospect and try to gather more details about your prospect’s pain points and goals.
-Ask as many relevant questions as you can to understand what your prospect is looking for.
+Ask as many relevant questions as you can during a discovery call to understand what your prospect is looking for.

 - Find out what are your prospect’s priorities and goals at the moment